pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/AccessControlOptions/Index.rst

 - Every page has permissions for owner, group and everybody in these five categories:

-1 Show: See/Copy page and the pagecontent.
+1 Show: See/Copy page and the page content.

-16 Edit pagecontent: Change/Add/Delete/Move pagecontent.
+16 Edit page content: Change/Add/Delete/Move page content.

 2 Edit page: Change/Move the page, eg. change title, startdate, hidden.

-4 Delete page: Delete the page and pagecontent.
+4 Delete page: Delete the page and page content.

 8 New pages: Create new pages under the page.

-(Definition: "Pagecontent" means all records (except from the "pages"-table) related to that page.)
+(Definition: "Page content" means all records (except from the "pages"-table) related to that page.)

 Page permissions are set and viewed by the module "Access":